 - To edit the calculation or delete a calculation column, click the More details button that appears when you hover over on the column header and then choose an action.

-- To define the number format of a calculation column, click the More details button on the column header, then choose # Column format to customize the output of your column.
+- To define the number format of a calculation column, click the More details button on the column header, then choose # Format column to customize the output of your column.

 The following fields are not yet supported in calculations and will not be presented in the equation builder: